borckesd/nebulai-miner/README.md

 Find and click on a network request with "task" in its name (e.g., `finish/task`).
 Go to the Headers tab.
-Scroll down in Request Headers until you find a line like:
+Scroll down in Request Headers until you find a line like

+Copy the token value (your_token_here) and paste it into a file named token.txt in your project folder

 3. Install dependencies: